pingcap/tidb-operator/en/tidb-toolkit.md

     helm init --upgrade
     ```

 Kubernetes applications are packed as chart in Helm.
-PingCAP provides three helm charts for TiDB in Kubernetes:
+PingCAP provides the following Helm charts for TiDB in Kubernetes:

 * `tidb-operator`: used to deploy TiDB Operator;
 * `tidb-cluster`: used to deploy TiDB clusters;
 * `tidb-backup`: used to backup or restore TiDB clusters;
+* `tidb-lightning`: used to import data into a TiDB cluster;
+* `tidb-drainer`: used to deploy TiDB Drainer;
+* `tikv-importer`: used to deploy TiKV Importer.

 These charts are hosted in the Helm chart repository `https://charts.pingcap.org/` maintained by PingCAP.
 You can add this repository to your local using the following command: